The Detroit Jazz Workshop, now in its 11th year will accept applications in January, 2019.

 Our 10th annual workshop in 2018 was our most attended workshop to this point.
 Faculty, mentors, and students alike had a blast in our new home in downtown Detroit at CMS.

 Our guest artists conducted great master-classes and workshop students used the information they learned in their school bands, on the professional bandstand, and in their university rehearsal rooms and performance centers.

 The Middle-School Jazz Workshop had 4 combos, balanced through the steady leadership of John Hill.
 Mentors and faculty from the high school / adult camp contributed as ensemble coaches and clinicians.
 The Monday night performance in 2018 was incredible as the young musicians demonstrated improvisation, jazz styles, and catchy tunes that they learned throughout the week.

 The Composer's Workshop within the main DJW, was a great success.
 Advanced jazz students and beginning composers met every morning for a couple hours within the general High School/Adult workshop.
-Instructed by Russ Miller, they did so mainly to work through their compositions as a group, accepting advice from Russ, and their fellow students.
+Instructed by James Hughes, they did so mainly to work through their compositions as a group, accepting advice from James, and their fellow students.
 All of the works were played by the composition rehearsal group and discussed thoroughly in hopes to improve or kickstart their journey in composing.
 This rehearsal was supplemented with instruction in arranging, reharmonization, orchestration, and analysis.